Covariant canonical gauge theory of gravitation for fermions: Canonical field equations

 Below we finally summarize the complete closed set of eight coupled field equations for a system of spinor fields in a dynamical space-time resulting from the variation of the action functional~(\ref{action-integral5}):

-We observe that this set of canonical equations, that takes a consistent description of the full dynamics of space-time into account, extends Eqs.~(\ref{eq:can-dirac-1-4}), (\ref{eq:feq-KG-3}) and (\ref{eq:feq-KG-4}) where merely the curvilinearity of the geometry was considered. \allowdisplaybreaks[0]
+This set of canonical equations provides a self-consistent description of the coupled dynamics of spinor fields and space-time.
+It extends Eqs.~(\ref{eq:feq-KG-3}), (\ref{eq:feq-KG-4}), and~(\ref{eq:can-dirac-1-4}), which merely take into account the curvilinearity of the space-time geometry.

-\subsection{Dirac equation with coupling to the connection field \texorpdfstring{$\ho_{ij\nu}$}{[omega]}}
+\subsection{Dirac equation with coupling to the connection field \texorpdfstring{$\ho\indices{^i_{j\nu}}$}{[omega]}}